gopro/labs/docs/control/notes/README.md

 ## MISSION 1 & MISSION 1 PRO

+### 2.02.70 - August 10, 2026

+- Added WAKE=4 wake on USB power only (not battery)
+- Fixed DAUD=1, audio disable is now work correctly
+- Fixed Protune settings and Metadata in the same command string could fail

 ### 2.00.70 - July 23, 2026

 - Added EXPL - Exposure lock on capture